-Officially opening in Spring of 2018, the redesigned LOVE Park is a high-quality space that prioritizes inclusivity and engagement.
+Officially opened in Spring of 2018, the redesigned LOVE Park is a high-quality public space that prioritizes inclusivity and engagement.

-The new design will provide critical greenspace, including a great lawn and two gardens with native plantings; an open viewshed of the Parkway and City Hall, well-designed seating and pathways, and public restrooms.
-A new fountain will feature a monumental jet and a basket-weave of jets with programmable up-lighting for a stunning visual display.
-The improvements will also increase safety and accessibility for both the garage and the Park.
+The new design provides critical green space, including a great lawn and two gardens with native plantings; an open viewshed of the Parkway and City Hall, well-designed seating and pathways, and public restrooms.
+A new fountain features a monumental jet and a basket-weave of jets with programmable up-lighting for a stunning visual display.
+The improvements have increased the accessibility for both the garage and the Park.

-The new LOVE Park will also feature new activities, programs and amenities.
-Weekdays from 11am-3pm, a rotating line-up of five food trucks will set up shop for “Lunch in LOVE,” creating a delicious and fun outdoor food court.
-Café tables and chairs will be available adjacent to the trucks to accommodate the lunchtime visitors.
-Passive games, special events (including weddings), performances and a new restaurant in the Welcome Center building (expected Fall of 2018) will round out the experience for the thousands of people visiting the park each day.
+LOVE Park also features new activities, programs and amenities.
+Weekdays from 11am-3pm, a rotating line-up of food trucks creates a delicious and fun outdoor food court.
+Café tables and chairs are available adjacent to the trucks to accommodate lunchtime visitors.
+Passive games, special events (including weddings), performances and a new restaurant in the Welcome Center building will round out the experience for the thousands of people visiting the park each day.

-The Conservancy is leading fundraising efforts, including the development of a new Friends group, to afford the renovated park a high-level of maintenance, management and programming in the months and years to come.
-The organization is working closely with Philadelphia Parks & Recreation to create a slate of offerings that will ensure the renovated park is active and inviting for all.
+The Conservancy led fundraising efforts, including the development of a new Friends group, to afford the renovated park a high-level of maintenance, management and programming in the months and years to come.
+The organization worked closely with Philadelphia Parks & Recreation to create a slate of offerings that will ensure the renovated park is active and inviting for all.

-With this project, the Conservancy and Philadelphia Parks & Recreation are looking to set a new standard of excellence for public space in Philadelphia, allowing the park to reach its true potential as a cultural asset, regional destination and economic driver.
+With this project, the Conservancy and Philadelphia Parks & Recreation looked to set a new standard of excellence for public space in Philadelphia, allowing the park to reach its true potential as a cultural asset, regional destination and economic driver.

 LOVE Park (officially known as J.F.K.
 Plaza) was built in 1964 as a gateway to Fairmount Park and to mark the terminus of the Benjamin Franklin Parkway, a one mile diagonal boulevard that connects Philadelphia’s central business district with a collection of cultural and educational institutions.
 LOVE Park was an internationally-known skateboarding destination in the late 20th century and has also been the site of numerous protests and demonstrations.